 Over 40% of CONACADO's cacao is sold on the Fair Trade market.
 Each year the co-operative's Fair Trade premiums are distributed to the bloques for use in community projects, which have included:

-- Infrastructure: Road projects to connect isolated producers with their neighbors; wells for potable water in communities; houses for members unable to purchase a home on their own; electricity projects; collection centers in communities to reduce distance and travel time from harvest to fermentation.
+Infrastructure: Road projects to connect isolated producers with their neighbors; wells for potable water in communities; houses for members unable to purchase a home on their own; electricity projects; collection centers in communities to reduce distance and travel time from harvest to fermentation.

-- Health: Medicine for health clinics; contact doctors for procedures in clinics; repair clinic buildings.
+Health: Medicine for health clinics; contact doctors for procedures in clinics; repair clinic buildings.

 Development: "Cacao Route" eco-tourism project to diversify income source for cacao farmers, and share CONACADO model; grants to women's organizations producing cacao wine, chocolate, and baked goods.

 The biggest challenges facing CONACADO today are the development of infrastructure to produce more high quality cacao and generational turnover where youth are not interested in taking over the family farm.
 Regardless, CONACADO continues to grow, invest in needed infrastructure, and advance its primary goals to maintain leadership, improve the standard of living for small cacao farmers, support sustainable community development, and preserve the environment.
-Equal Exchange is proud to partner with CONACADO and offer the quality cacao from its small-scale farmers to US consumers in our Hot Cocoa, Baking Cocoa, and Chocolate Bars.